SagarDhekleX/SubScope/README.md

 These tools are automatically installed during the SubScope installation process.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to SubScope, please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

 ## Credits

-SubScope is developed and maintained by [Your Name].
+SubScope is developed and maintained by SDX-Sagar Dhekle.

 ## Contact

-For any questions or inquiries, please contact [Your Email Address].
+For any questions or inquiries, please contact sagardheklex@gmail.com.
-EOF